 How will the banks view your income?
 Read on to find out more.

 A rental guarantee provides owners with the assurance that they will continue to receive rent on their property.

-Many investors choose to buy properties with a guaranteed rent return so that they do not have the risk of vacancy, missed rent payments and in some cases they also avoid property management fees.
+Many investors choose to buy properties with a guaranteed rent return so that they avoid the risk of vacancy, missed rent payments and, in some cases, property management fees.

 There are several main types of properties with guaranteed rental returns:

 - Department of Defence / Defence Housing Australia (DHA) rentals.

 - Off the plan units with a developer’s rental guarantee.